The complexity of verifying the release-acquire semantics over register machines: Algorithmic results for

 Our \P-TIME algorithm for $\wrasem$ takes place in three modules.
 All modules are based on a type of backwards reachability approach.
 The different modules start from potential violations of the condition they correspond to and try to find paths leading to this violation by backtracking to the initial state.
 We essentially keep track of what states have been marked as origins of such potential violating paths, and on each iteration we process edges leading to such states and propagate relevant information of existing paths backwards.

-The main reason for choosing to have a backward search is that it makes dealing with the copy operation easier.
+The reason for choosing to have a backward search is that it handles the copy operation better.
 We can apply the standard weakest pre-condition operator (see rule $\largebluecircled{9}$ in Fig. \ref{fig:rules_wra}) to maintain optimal complexity.
 Having a forward search would lead to exponential branching over equivalence classes (where registers with identical values are kept in the same equivalence class).
 Our modules concern the following correctness aspects for all runs of a register machine $\rmachine$:

 \begin{itemize} \item $\rmachine$ does not allow for \textit{ghost reads}.
-Those are read events that can read the value of a register that has not been initialized yet.
-In the case that an implementation assumes initialized registers then this module \textbf{does not }need to be called. \item $\rmachine$ does not allow for \textit{mismatched variable reads}.
+Those are read events that can read the value of a register that is empty. \item $\rmachine$ does not allow for \textit{mismatched variable reads}.
 Those are read events on a variable $\xvar$, that read the value of a register that has been storing a value for a different variable $\yvar$. \item $\rmachine$ does not allow for cyclic variable edit dependencies.
-This last condition is the one that truly defines the $\wrasem$ semantics, as the other two are correctness conditions that are required from all memory models.
-This is seen in \cref{algo:wra_pseudo}. \end{itemize}
+This last condition is the one that truly defines the $\wrasem$ semantics, as the other two are conditions that are required so that an execution graph can be formed. \end{itemize}

-The above conditions are all implied by the execution graph semantics stated in \cref{add:event:fig}.
+The above conditions are all implied by the execution graph semantics stated in Figure \ref{add:event:fig}.
 However, in order to simplify our algorithm we check them separately.
 In this way when we get to the most difficult condition of the above, which is the third, we do not need add extra checks for the previous ones.
 For example, consider having encountered some register $\areg$ being used in some execution, and we are storing some information about this, we do not need to also keep track of which variable $\xvar$ was stored in $\areg$, since we have already confirmed that there are no executions allowing for operations on other variables to access registers that do not correspond to $\xvar$.
-We formalize the above statements as: \begin{proposition} Given a register machine $\rmachine = \rmachinetuple$, we have that $\rmachine \models \wrasem$ iff:
+We formalize the above statements as: \begin{proposition} Given a register machine $\rmachine = \rmachinetuple$, we have that $\rmachine\xmodels\difftype\wrasem$ iff:

 \begin{enumerate}